borglab/gtsfm/README.md

 **All other loader‑specific settings** (anything beyond the five above) must be specified using **Hydra overrides** on the nested config node `loader.*`.
 This is standard Hydra behavior: use dot‑notation keys with `=` assignments.

-To discover all available overrides for a given loader, open its YAML in `gtsfm/configs/loader/` and/or run:
+To discover all available overrides for a given loader, open its YAML in `gtsfm/configs/loader/`
+#### Required Image Metadata

+Currently, we require **EXIF data** embedded into your images.
+Alternatively, you can provide:
+- Ground truth intrinsics in the expected format for an **Olsson dataset**
+- **COLMAP-exported** text data

+### Additional CLI Arguments

+- `--run_mvs` — enables dense Multi-View Stereo (MVS) reconstruction after the sparse SfM pipeline.
+- `--run_gs` — enables Gaussian Splatting for dense scene representation.

+Many other dask-related arguments are available.
+Run
 ```bash
 ./run --help
 ```
+for more information.

+### Examples

 Example (deep front-end on Olsson, single worker):
 ```bash